Oregon Promise at Lane

-This is a limit on the total number of college credits you have attempted.
 Once you have attempted a total of 90 college credits, you are no longer eligible for Oregon Promise.
 Follow the link for video and details on the Oregon Student Aid, Oregon Promise website.

 What support for Oregon Promise does Lane provide?